shantanubose01/voosh-backend-assignment/Readme.md

    This will start the server using nodemon, which automatically restarts the server when changes are detected.

+## Admin creds
+ Since there is no available way built currently to add a admin user.
+I have already created one and sharing the credentials with you so that you can test admin only features.

+ email : admin@gmail.com
+ password : Admin@123

 ## Endpoints

  base url - /api